klpulliam-37/4883-SoftwareTools-Pulliam/Assignments/A06/README.md

 ### <p>&nbsp;</p>

 # My Experience with NCurses
-## NCurses vs PDCurses
+## NCurses (New Curses) vs PDCurses (Public Domain Curses)
-### PDCurses is the Windows port for NCurses. <br> NCurses is less difficult to use compared to PDCurses.
-PDCurses is not very user friendly.
+### Both of them are continuations of curses, and offer ports to Windows systems.
+However, I've read online that NCurses is more user friendly than PDCurses. <br>
 ## Windows Subsystem for Linux (WSL)
 ### Due to NCurses being only available for Linux, I had to install WSL in order to use it since I don't own any hardware running a Linux system. <br>
 ### The distribution I used was Ubuntu 22.04.2 LTS which was availble in the Microsoft Store.